 19th Century & Pre-War Welsh Art

-The history of art in Wales is a comprehensive story and should you be interested in acquiring a fantastically researched and beautifully illustrated chronological encyclopedia of Welsh art, then we can highly recommend ‘The Tradition – A New History of Welsh Art, 1400-1990’ by Peter Lord (Parthian 2016).
-Furthermore, we would urge everyone with an interest in Welsh art to visit our National Museum in Cardiff and The Glynn Vivian Art Gallery in Swansea if you have never done so.
+The history of art in Wales is a comprehensive story and should you be interested in acquiring a fantastically researched and beautifully illustrated chronological encyclopedia of Welsh art, then I can highly recommend ‘The Tradition – A New History of Welsh Art, 1400-1990’ by Peter Lord (Parthian 2016).
+Furthermore, I would urge everyone with an interest in Welsh art to visit our National Museum in Cardiff and The Glynn Vivian Art Gallery in Swansea if you have never done so.
 At the museum, we are very fortunate to have an incredible collection of Welsh related works, as well as other important paintings, from the donation of the Davies sisters of Llandinam.

 It is interesting that probably the most famous single image relating to Welsh fine art dates from 1908, rather than from recent times.
 Surprising, as artists in the information-age can gain audience so easily and their images of work can be conveyed at an instant.

 However, when we search the internet for Welsh art, an older image we recognize will inevitably appear at the top.
 I am of course talking about ‘Salem’ by Sydney Curnow Vosper (1866-1942).

 The first version of this painting hangs in the The Lady Lever Art Gallery in Port Sunlight, Wirral, while the second is now proudly in public ownership at The National Library of Wales.
 It is securely retained for public consumption after Rogers Jones & Co were able to secure a private treaty with the former owner of the painting and the Library in 2019.

 Sydney Curnow Vosper was a moderately successful English artist who just so happened to produce the most celebrated painting in Welsh fine art.
 Handling the second ‘Salem’ was a thrill and a privilege.